-Field experience in a classroom of a local high school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 54 contact hours (6 hours per day, one day per week) over a nine-week period.
-Prerequisite: EDU 509C.
+Field experience in a classroom of a local secondary school under the guidance and supervision of an experienced teacher and university supervisor.
+This field experience will consist of 50 contact hours (5 hours per day, one day per week OR 2.5 hours per day twice a week) over a ten week period.
 Concurrent enrollment: EDU 520.
 Each semester.

-EDU 520D FIELD PRACTICUM II (K-12)
+FIELD PRACTICUM II (K-12) EDU 520D

 Field experience in a classroom of a local elementary, middle or high school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 54 contact hours (6 hours per day, one day per week) over a nine-week period.
-Prerequisite: EDU 509D.
+This field experience will consist of 50 contact hours (5 hours per day, one day per week OR 2.5 hours per day twice a week) over a ten week period.
+Concurrent enrollment: EDU 520.
+Each semester.
 Concurrent enrollment: EDU 520.
 Each semester.